kanitsu/NFTView/README.md

 ## Note
 The App doesn't use API key for Opensea.
 If the NFT list is empty,  please verify if the quota is still available.

-SVG file currently not supported and will loading indefinitely.

-Other erroneous image including because of null URL, will be replaced with an image of red triangle with white exclamation mark (error-icon image in Assets.xcassets)
+Erroneous image including because of null URL, will be replaced with an image of red triangle with white exclamation mark (error-icon image in Assets.xcassets)